victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 ## [Initial Exploration: Genres and Year Released](https://github.com/victoreram/Springboard-Data-Science/blob/master/GenreClustering/Tracks_by_genre_year.ipynb)
 ### Tracks by Genre
-The first aspect of this project I decided to explore was the amount of tracks that were categorized by genre.
+The first aspect of this project explored was the amount of tracks that were categorized by genre.
 Note that this was initially done using `tracks.csv` from FMA.
 The `tracks_cleaned.csv` has a similar structure and was cleaned after knowing some features outlined by this step.

 #### All Genres